mtopircean/mixing-potions-frontend/README.md

 ## ESLint:
 No Lint errors found in the code:
 RA has ESLint built in, and all errors coming up in the terminal where addressed.
-ESLint was installed separatley and no errors had to be addressed.
+ESLint was installed separately and no errors had to be addressed.
 ![Alt text](docs/testing/images/eslint.png)

 ## Automated Testing: